Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 For formats >= 17, if the length field=32767, the header word is followed by a word with the index allocation.
 In this case the total number of words allocated to the object is 2 plus the value of the index allocation word.

 If the format=3,7,11, the instance variables are followed by a word with the index allocation.
 In this case the total number of words allocated to the object is 2 plus the value of the length field (for the instance variables which can't be 32K) plus the value of the index allocation word, with the instance variables immediately following the header, followed by the index allocation word, followed by the indexed elements.
+3 and 11 are used (with number of instance variables = 0) in place of 2 and 10 if there are more than 32766 indexable elements.

+The remaining format bits encode:
+- bit 5: = 32 means that the object is immutable, so any assignments will signal an exception
+- bit 6: = 64 means that the object is in a global heap.
+If a value is being assigned that is a heap object but is not global, that value will have to be promoted to the global heap first because otherwise other threads could not access it.
+Note that this doesn't differentiate between nursery and young generations, so copying from nursery to young generations will have to start the scan at the beginning of the young generation - rather than the current end of heap as would be used for other promotion copies.
+- bit 7: - 128 is currently unused

 For BlockClosure, the high 8 bits of the identityHash is the number of parameters for the block.
 The methods for `value`, `value:`, etc. will check this matches and then dispatch to the block code.